Chains vs. Independents

 doubt that the chains are becoming the dominant format for US restaurants.

-In the 1970’s, independent restaurants held a commanding 85% of the market share.
-During the 1980’s, however,
+In the 1970s, independent restaurants held a commanding 85% of the market share.
+During the 1980s, however, chains

-at a rapid pace.
+pace.
 Today, restaurant chains claim an 88% share of the domestic restaurant market.

 This does not mean that independent restaurants are an endangered species.
 For better or worse, the restaurant